iivanov2/laravel-translation-manager/readme.md

     $ php artisan vendor:publish --provider="Iivanov2\TranslationManager\ManagerServiceProvider" --tag=config

+In order to translate the package in additional languages, you need to publish lang files.
+They will then be placed in `resources/lang/{locale}/translation_manager.php`.

+    $ php artisan vendor:publish --provider="Iivanov2\TranslationManager\ManagerServiceProvider" --tag=lang

 In order to edit the default template, the views must be published as well.
 The views will then be placed in `resources/views/vendor/translation-manager`.

     $ php artisan vendor:publish --provider="Iivanov2\TranslationManager\ManagerServiceProvider" --tag=views